dougeby/IntuneDocs/intune/compliance-policy-create-android-for-work.md

   - **Low**: The device is evaluated as compliant if only low-level threats are present.
 Anything higher puts the device in a noncompliant status.
   - **Medium**: The device is evaluated as compliant if the threats that are present on the device are low or medium level.
 If the device is detected to have high-level threats, it's determined to be noncompliant.
   - **High**: This option is the least secure, as it allows all threat levels.
 It may be useful if you're using this solution only for reporting purposes.

+> [!NOTE]
+> The following Mobile Threat Defence (MTD) providers will support Android Enterprise device owner deployments using app configuration:
+> - Better Mobile
+> - Pradeo
+> - Sophos Mobile
+> - Zimperium
+>
+>  Check with your MTD provider for the exact configuraiton needed to be enable support for Android Enterprise Device Owner platforms on Intune.
+This list will be updated as MTD parters continue to release support for Android Enterprise Device Owner sceanrios in the future.

 #### Google Play Protect